All Episodes

 It's not humanity at large.

-They're renewing the post-war order.
+they're renewing the post-war order.

 They're just going straight back to the post-Blair paradigm, the post-Boris wave paradigm, where they're saying at the same time, obviously Boris letting in all of these people was against the wishes of the people.

-However, if you dare say anything like perhaps they shouldn't all be given indefinite leave to remain for purely the sake of having shown up and claimed benefits, that that means that you are, well, we won't say racist.
+However, if you dare say anything like perhaps they shouldn't all be given indefinite leave to remain for purely the sake of having shown up and claimed benefits, that that means that you are, well, we won't say racist, but you know what they mean.

 You know what they're thinking.